pratyushswamy/uber/README.md

     6. To test this, please make any changes to the 'pass_mandrill'.
 The program will mention Mandrill has failed and then call Mailgun.

+P.S - Altering 'user_mandrill' alone will not fail the service.
+This is a bug in their service.
+Even the wrong username with a "correct" password sends the emails.
+Also, while sending emails to multiple people, Mandrill shows the emails of all the users in CC by default.
+This is not the case with Mailgun.